Let’s face it, even the cutest of creatures are capable of producing some pretty stinky poop.

 On top of spot cleaning after every poo, I also recommend baking the tiles at a low temperature (around 250 degree Fahrenheit) in the oven for 30-60 minutes at least once a month for a full sanitization.

 Or, you can spray them down with a veterinary grade cleaner like F10SC and let them sit for 10 minutes before rinsing as well.

 Regardless of how you clean them, make sure you don’t put back the tiles until they’ve both cooled down (duh) or completely dried from their washing.

 Bearded Dragon Pooped on Newspaper

 Perhaps a no-brainer, but if your bearded dragon has newspaper for their substrate, you’ll want to remove what’s soiled immediately and replace with fresh newspaper.
 I also recommend removing and replacing all newspaper every 1-2 weeks as well.

-Ideally, you’ll want to have a couple carpets on hand so you can switch them out every week while you deep clean one in the washer with hot water and mild, fragrance free detergent.
+Ideally, you’ll want to have a couple of carpets on hand so you can switch them out every week while you deep clean one in the washer with hot water and mild, fragrance-free detergent.

-Cleaning up poop in loose particle substrate like Calci-Sand, millet, and alfalfa pellets is very difficult.
+Cleaning up poop in loose particle substrate like Calci-Sand, millet, and alfalfa pellets is VERY difficult.
 You see, even if you are able to nab the poop right away and dispose of it, chances are you won’t be able to remove every little piece of substrate it came in contact with.

 However, if you have your mind set on using this kind of substrate, then I recommend investing in a scooper like this one because it will allow you to grab the surrounding soiled substrate as well as the turd.